-Most routine matters of student conduct are handled administratively by the Assistant Dean of Students in his/her role as Chief Conduct Officer or by another student conduct officer.
+Most routine matters of student conduct are handled administratively by the Associate Dean of Students in his/her role as Chief Conduct Officer or by another student conduct officer.
 Cases may be referred to the formal student conduct process, which includes the Student Conduct Board or (in complex cases or those involving sexual misconduct) to the Faculty-Staff Conduct Board.
 These boards, following written notification of at least forty-eight (48) hours to the student involved, meet with the students and witnesses involved in the conduct case.
 The board recommends to the Dean of Students a range of penalties including, but not limited to, fines, assigned restitution hours, oral or written reprimands, social or disciplinary probation, suspension, or expulsion.
 The Dean of Students may seek the counsel and advice of the boards in any case.
 At the Dean’s discretion, original jurisdiction may be exercised by the Chief Conduct Officer.

 Student Conduct Board

 The Student Conduct Board (SCB) is the peer student conduct review board for the campus community at Oglethorpe University.
 The SCB meets once a week during the year and is responsible for hearing student conduct cases involving alleged residence life policy violations.
 The board includes one student from the sophomore, junior, and senior classes, two students representing the first-year class (one may be a transfer), two students representing the Inter Fraternity Council and Inter Sorority Council, and a student with responsibilities on the Residence Hall Association.